JayLohokare/jay-website-ReactJS/README.md

 npm run build
 ```

+The contact form is hosted on AWS using API gateway, AWS Lambda, AWS SES

 Hsot the website using AWS S3, AWS 53, AWS CloudFront
 ```
 1. Create new S3 bucket with domain name as bucket name (jaylohokare.com).
 Set Static website hosting True